What is Chartered Accountant (CA)?

 - Management Accounting: CAs specializing in management accounting focus on providing financial information and analysis for internal decision-making.
 They assist organizations in budgeting, cost control, performance measurement, and strategic planning.

 - Forensic Accounting: CAs in forensic accounting specialize in investigating financial fraud, conducting forensic audits, and providing expert opinions in legal proceedings.
-They use their accounting skills to uncover financial irregularities and assist in legal investigations.

 To become a Chartered Accountant (CA) in India, you need to follow a specific pathway set by the Institute of Chartered Accountants of India (ICAI).
 Here is a step-by-step guide on how to become a CA in India: